 We have been using the CoPilot GPS Navigation & Traffic app (Free download with 14 day trial, then in-app pricing -more on that below- via Google Play & App Store) for nearly 4 years and it has saved us from a few low clearances and costly RV roof repairs in that time.

 Don't wait until you're on the road to set up the CoPilot app!
 I made this mistake and used a LOT of data downloading maps.

-The first thing you will do, after creating your CoPilot account, is download the map (or maps) you will need for your trip.
+The first thing you will do, after creating your CoPilot account, is download the map you will need for your trip.

-After loading the map it is easy to set a destination, peruse route options, and get an idea of driving times.
+After loading the map it is easy to set a destination, peruse route options, add stops, and get an idea of driving times.

 The Features We Liked in This RV App

 We have found quite a bit to like as we've used this app.

 I thought it was really nice that you could use the app beyond the RV- you can change your mode of transportation to car, motorcycle, bicycle, or even walking- making this a great app for exploring.

 The Points of Interest (POIs) included in the app were quite helpful- especially when looking for a place to fuel up, stop for a break, or if you just want to explore a bit.

 My husband really liked that the unit gave plenty of notice before an exit to make lane changes – as well as a notification that appeared at the top to let you know which lane you should be in.